Suicide Prevention

 Comprehensive Approach to Suicide Prevention

-• From the National School Board Association Publication
+• Publication of the National School Boards Association.

 Additional Resources

-• This document was created by the Mississippi Bend Area Education Agency in Bettendorf Iowa and includes a step by step guide for administrators in dealing with the Response and Recovery stages of a student death.
+• Created by the Mississippi Bend Area Education Agency; provides a step‑by‑step guide for administrators on response and recovery after a student death.